ssup2/blog-old/_docs/programming/Kubernetes_Kubebuilder.md

 			reqLogger.Error(err, "Failed to create new Deployment.", "Deployment.Namespace", dep.Namespace, "Deployment.Name", dep.Name)
 			return ctrl.Result{}, err
 		}
-		// Deployment created successfully - return and requeue
+		// Ask to requeue after 1 minute in order to give enough time for the
-		// NOTE: that the requeue is made with the purpose to provide the deployment object for the next step to ensure the deployment size is the same as the spec.
+		// pods be created on the cluster side and the operand be able
-		// Also, you could GET the deployment object again instead of requeue if you wish.
-See more over it here: https://godoc.org/sigs.k8s.io/controller-runtime/pkg/reconcile#Reconciler return reconcile.Result{Requeue: true}, nil
+		// to do the next update step accurately. return ctrl.Result{RequeueAfter: time.Minute}, nil
 	} else if err != nil {
 		reqLogger.Error(err, "Failed to get Deployment.")
 		return ctrl.Result{}, err